 The joints are a silent, but important part of everyday life.
 They facilitate the most basic of motions, ideally without pain or stiffness.
 But the reality for millions of Americans is that physical injuries, degenerative disease, or years of repetitious movements cause chronic joint pain and discomfort.
 When the joints are not healthy, they can severely restrict the functions of daily life.
-Fortunately, Orange County orthopedists can intervene to help preserve or replace affected joints and help patients return to pain-free activity.
+Fortunately, Orthopedists can intervene to help preserve or replace affected joints and help patients return to pain-free activity.

 Did you know?